Getting Started with Sphinx¶

 Include as much detail as you like (refer to the reStructuredText syntax

 or this template if you need help).
 Build them to see how they look:

 Open this file in your web browser to see your docs.

 Edit your files and rebuild until you like what you see, then commit your changes and push to your public repository.
 Once you have Sphinx documentation in a public repository, you can start using Read the Docs by importing your docs.

 We strongly recommend to pin the Sphinx version used for your project to build the docs to avoid potential future incompatibilities.

 Using Markdown with Sphinx¶

-You can use Markdown and reStructuredText in the same Sphinx project.
+You can use Markdown using MyST and reStructuredText in the same Sphinx project.
 We support this natively on Read the Docs, and you can do it locally:

 Then in your

-Markdown doesn’t support a lot of the features of Sphinx, like inline markup and directives.
-However, it works for basic prose content. reStructuredText is the preferred format for technical documentation, please read this blog post for motivation.
+Markdown does work for basic prose content.
+But reStructuredText is the preferred format for technical documentation, please read this blog post for motivation.